 You see, I think we need to get the issue right in our hearts first.

-The absolute best thing I can do for my daughter on the body image front is to get my own relationships with food, beauty, diets and exercise in order.
+The absolute best thing I can do to help my daughter with her body image is to get my own relationships with food, beauty, diets and exercise in order.
 I have to know in my heart that my appearance doesn’t define me before I ever expect her to believe that the same is true for her.
 I know I can feed her a steady stream of cliches about how God made her beautiful and it’s what’s on the inside that counts, but they’ll all fall flat–just like they did on me all those years ago—unless her identity is securely rooted somewhere other than in her appearance.

 Those messages out there, the ones our girls are hearing about needing to be beautiful to have a boyfriend or to fit in, they are loud.
 So, so loud.
 We can’t simply dismiss them.
 Nor, can we pay lip service to their lack of value with our mouths while doing something different with our actions.
 We need a better answer than, “Oh, don’t worry about that dear.
 You are fine.”